Surya Maulana

-Muhammad Surya Maulana (born 9 July 2001) is an Indonesian professional footballer who plays as a defender for Liga 1 club Bhayangkara.
+Muhammad Surya Maulana (born 9 July 2001) is an Indonesian professional footballer who plays as a defender for Liga 2 club Persekat Tegal.

 Club career

 Bhayangkara

 He was signed for Bhayangkara to play in Liga 1 in the 2021 season.
 Surya made his professional debut on 6 December 2021 in a match against Persela Lamongan at the Maguwoharjo Stadium, Sleman.